 The CSC, in consultation with the IANA Functions Operator, will develop procedures for changing service level/s including the removal of existing service levels or the inclusion of new service levels.
 These procedures will be commensurate with the type of the service level change being proposed.
 Informing the registry operators about proposed changes shall always be required; however, the type of service level change will determine whether it is necessary to conduct a community-wide consultation.
 The procedures may be updated from time to time, and will only become effective after publication of the process on the CSC webpage, and after informing the ccNSO Council and RySG, the direct customers.

-The CSC is authorized to undertake remedial action to address performance issues in accordance with the Remedial Action Procedures (RAP).
+The CSC is authorized to undertake remedial action to address performance issues in accordance with the Remedial Action Procedures (RAP) as agreed between PTI and the CSC and published on the CSC website.
+The RAP may be updated from time to time in accordance with the change mechanism foreseen in the RAP

 In the event performance issues are not remedied to the satisfaction of the CSC, despite good- faith attempts to do so, and following the agreed escalation processes contained in the RAP, the CSC is authorized to escalate the performance issues to the ccNSO and GNSO Councils for consideration.

-The CSC may receive complaints from individual registry operators regarding the performance of the IANA Naming Function; however, the CSC will not become involved in a direct dispute between any registry operator and IANA.
+The CSC may receive complaints from individual registry operators regarding the performance of the IANA Naming Function; however, the CSC will not become involved in a direct dispute between any registry operator and the IANA Function Operator.

 The CSC will review individual complaints with a view to identifying whether there are any patterns of poor performance by the IANA Functions Operator in responding to complaints of a similar nature.
 The CSC may invoke the RAP if necessary to resolve performance issues that may be systemic or persistent.